One person shot at Nashville mall; suspect in custody

 A local government source previously told CNN that there may have been as many as four people shot.

+Police said the shooting stemmed from a "dispute" at the mall and that there was no additional threat.

-One victim has been transported to Skyline Hospital in critical condition, according to tweets from the Nashville Fire Department.
+One victim was transported to Skyline Hospital in critical condition, according to tweets from the Nashville Fire Department.

 The Bureau of Alcohol, Tobacco, Firearms and Explosives tweeted that the agency is responding to the scene.